Popcorn is one of my family’s favorite snack foods. It’s:

-But, a warning.
 I have a scar on my arm from peeking at my kettle corn too soon.
-It happened way back when I was pregnant with Ellie, and she’s 6.5 now!
-I’m always more cautious with this type of popcorn now because the sugar gets super hot!
+It happened way back when I was pregnant with Ellie, and she’s 9 now!

-For kettle corn, I start like a regular batch.
+For kettle corn, I start it like a regular batch of popcorn.
 Except, before I put the lid on, I stir in 1/2 cup of granulated sugar.
 I use a wooden spoon and makes sure the sugar gets distributed.

 Then I put the lid on and proceed as above.
 Except I shake it more vigorously, because the sugar burns easily.